 For those wondering what to do in Kyoto, they can take a wooden boat for a sightseeing cruise from Gekkeikan Brewery and the Teradaya Inn up the Uji River for about 55 and 40 minutes respectively.

-- Location: There are many ways to get to Fushimi, one of which is a 12-minute ride from Kyoto Station on the JR Nara Line then a 20-minute walk from Momoyama Station.
+- Location: There are many ways to get to Fushimi, one of which is a 12-minute ride on the JR Nara Line then a 20-minute walk from Momoyama Station.

 Kyoto is a modern and equally traditional city that is magnificent to any tourist that visits it.
-There are many things that one can do when in Kyoto that will be memorable for years to come.
+There are many things to do in Kyoto that will be memorable for years to come.

-Whether it be visiting the historic temples and shrines or the Manga art museum, there is something for everybody.
+Whether it be visiting the historic Buddhist temples and shrines or the Manga art museum, or walking among cherry blossoms or bamboo, there is something for everybody.
 There are expensive options and affordable options for those on a budget.

 Kyoto Travel Guide